aryanjagushte/Ball-Tracking-using-OpenCV-and-ESP32-CAM/README.md

 ## Usage
 1. Ensure that you have Python installed on your system.
 2. Install the OpenCV library using pip:
-3. Run the Python script using the following command:
+3. Run the Python script.
 4. Adjust the trackbars to select the desired color range.
 5. Press the 'q' key to exit the program.